anton-kotenko/crdt/README.md

 ### Persistency layer
 Generally, if cluster is large enough, it's possible even not to use persistency layer.
 Anyway node's data exists at other nodes and can be restored out from there during `merge` operation.
 This is quite risky solution, but probably usable sometimes when performance is more important then correctness/durability.
-Otheriwize some additional persistent storage is required.
+Otherwise some additional persistent storage is required.
 Depending on our requirements  (performance/relability) we may use different strategies for processing update's
 1. respond to sender only when data is really persisted.
-2. respond just after message was recived, and persist data later.
+2. respond just after message was received, and persist data later.

+For current project it was chosen: does not bother with ACID properties.
+As storage engine redis was chosen: lightweight, simple and fast.

 ### Frontend part